Login

 Documentary is defined as a factual programme presenting facts and information, rather than telling a fictional story, especially about a political, historical, or social issue.
 (NB: Reality or Lifestyle shows are not eligible for this category)

-9. PR 28 – Best Natural History or Wildlife Programme
+PR 28 - Best Documentary Programme or Series (OTT)

-A one-off or major annual televised entertainment or variety show.
+A one-off or major annual televised entertainment or variety show, usually an anniversary commemoration or to celebrate a special event like New Year or Xmas.

-A TV programme containing a variety of entertainment elements.
+A TV programme containing a variety of entertainment elements including comedy

 Defined as a television programme in which people compete for money, prizes, recognition or contracts.